Jobhdez/compiler-web-service/README.md

 # Compiler web service
-Consists of two compilers: a Scheme to lambda calculus compiler and a Scheme to continuation passing style intermediate language.
+Consists of two compilers and two api end points: a Scheme to lambda calculus compiler and a Scheme to continuation passing style intermediate language.
 The backend is written in Common Lisp and the frontend is written in ReactJS.

 # Installation and Loading
 This project depends on [JZON](https://github.com/Zulu-Inuoe/jzon), which is not on quicklisp, so: